top of page

 Summer Memories Album Cover.jpg

 Welcome to an in-depth look at "Summer Memories."
-Here you can learn about the origin of the EP and the songs included in it.
+Here you can learn about the origin of the Album and the songs included in it.

 About the EP